 "His injuries have affected his form.
 He didn't have a good pre-season due to his physical problems.

 "He has fully recovered now, though, and has been doing very well again.
 He showed his extraordinary ability again versus Manchester City."

 Sabella then went on to discuss Messi's role with Argentina and was quick to stress that it's vital for the forward to be given freedom to express himself.

 "Messi must be given a certain freedom on the pitch.
 You can tell him to help the team when he loses the ball, but only up to a certain point.
 The fundamental thing is that he is feeling well and is fresh when the others get the ball to him.

 "Messi has the freedom to roam around on the pitch and get into positions where he feels comfortable.
 He can receive the ball wherever he thinks is best."

-"Irrespective of how good and extraordinary a player is, he needs the support of his team," he said.
+"Irrespective of how good and extraordinary a player is, he needs the support of his team.

 "It's going to be very difficult if there's no balance in the team.
 You need a solid team if you are to win the World Cup."